 In 2018, Tiago joined IBMC/i3S to start his own line of research, focusing on the poorly characterized form of Dynein, known as Dynein-2, which is essential for retrograde intraflagellar transport inside cilia and many cell signaling pathways.
 His team is also interested in understanding the ciliary-dependent signaling mechanisms that regulate cell cycle progression and proliferation of neural stem cells during brain development.

-- Carla Abreu, PhD (Assistant Investigator)
+- Carla Manuela Castro Abreu, PhD (Assistant Researcher)

 - Diogo Rodrigues, MSc (PhD student)

-- Vanessa Teixeira (Co-supervised PhD student from the Gassmann Lab)
+- Vanessa Teixeira, (Co-supervised PhD student from the Gassmann Lab)

-- Ana Rita Castro, BSc (Master Student)
+- Maria João De-Castro, BSc (Master Student)

-- Maria João Castro, BSc (Master Student)
+- Francisco Santos, BSc (Master Student)

-- Joana Gonçalves, BSc (Visiting Student)
+- Luísa Fonseca, BSc (Master Student)

 Alumni Team members: